ntodorov341/robo-friends/README.md

 ### Packages that i have used:

-* Tachyons - making css look easy
+* Tachyons - makes css look easy

 If you want to take a look at the app : https://radiant-wildwood-85244.herokuapp.com/